wayinone/wayinone.github.io/Words_Generator_with_LSTM_on_Keras.md

 ## Data input

-A tiny part of the code in this section here is using Karpathy's code in [here](https://gist.github.com/karpathy/d4dee566867f8291f086).
+A small part of the code in this section is using Karpathy's code in [here](https://gist.github.com/karpathy/d4dee566867f8291f086).

 The original shakespeare data has 65 distint characters.
 To relieve some computational burden, I reduced it into 36 characters with my own function `AuxFcn.data_reducing()`.
 Basically, I change all the uppercase letters to lowercase one, and only retain
 ```